Our team

 Kate is a health promotion practitioner with experience working across a range of organisations within women’s health, primary care partnerships, community services, and state government agencies.
 She has led and coordinated a number of local and state-wide projects and programs, supported by her interest and expertise in partnerships and place-based approaches.
 Kate has a Bachelor of Arts (International Studies) and Bachelor of Health Sciences (Honours – Health Promotion) and has a strong interest in community-based approaches to supporting climate change and health equity.
 Kate is also a committee member of the Australian Health Promotion Association (AHPA) Vic/Tas branch.
 Joining the Centre in 2023, she is looking forward to supporting and growing the Centres’ strategic engagement and impact.

-• Senior Climate justice officer
+• Climate justice coordinator

 Anna Brazier